Jai Singh Kanhaiya

-Jai Singh Kanhaiya (1712–1793) was the founder and leader of the Kanhaiya Misl until his death.
-His daughter-in-law, Sada Kaur succeeded him in the leadership of the misl.
+Jai Singh Kanhaiya (1712–1793) was the founder and, until his death, leader of the Kanhaiya Misl in Punjab.
+His daughter-in-law, Sada Kaur succeeded him as the misl leader.

 Early life

 Jai Singh was born in a Jat family of the village Kahna, 21 km southwest of Lahore.
-His father, Khushal Singh, was a farmer and also sold wood and hay in Lahore and his family had humble origins.
+His father, Khushal Singh, was a farmer who also sold wood and hay in Lahore.
+His family had humble origins.
 He was initiated into the Khalsa by Nawab Kapur Singh and joined the jatha of Amar Singh Kingra.
 In 1759, his wife Desan Kaur (who was the widow of Jhanda Singh) gave birth to his only son and heir Gurbaksh Singh.

 Misldar

-He worked in collaboration with Jassa Singh Ramgarhia, he seized a part of Riarki comprising the district of Gurdaspur and upper portions of Amritsar.
-His headquarters shifted from his wife's village at Sohian, 15 km from Amritsar to Batala to Mukerian.In 1763, Jai Singh Kanhaiya sacked Kasur along with Jassa Singh Ramgarhia and Hari Singh Dhillon, the Ramgarhias and kanhaiyas share all their booty equally, on this occasion Jassa Singh Ramgarhia tried to keep all the booty for himself, As a result, his relationship with Jassa Singh Ramgarhia deteriorated, He had territories on both sides of the rivers Beas and Ravi.
-Qazi Nur Muhammad, a historian, wrote in 1765 that Jai Singh Kanheya had extended his territory up to Parol, which was 70 km southeast of Jammu and that he was allied with Jassa Singh Ramgarhia because they shared the territory of Batala.
+Working in collaboration with Jassa Singh Ramgarhia, he seized a part of Riarki comprising the district of Gurdaspur and upper portions of Amritsar.
+His headquarters shifted from his wife's village at Sohian, 15 km from Amritsar to Batala to Mukerian.
+In 1763, Jai Singh Kanhaiya sacked Kasur along with Jassa Singh Ramgarhia and Hari Singh Dhillon.
+The Ramgarhias and Kanhaiyas shared all their booty equally, but Jassa Singh Ramgarhia tried to keep all the booty for himself.
+As a result, his relationship with Jassa Singh Ramgarhia deteriorated.
+He had territories on both sides of the rivers Beas and Ravi.
+Qazi Nur Muhammad, a historian, wrote in 1765 that Jai Singh Kanhaiya had extended his territory up to Parol, which was 70 km southeast of Jammu and that he was allied with Jassa Singh Ramgarhia because they shared the territory of Batala.
 The hill chiefs of Nurpur, Datarpur and Siba became his tributaries.
 In 1774, Jai Singh and Haqiqat Singh built a bazaar in Amritsar called the Katra Kanheyan.
 In October 1778 he collaborated with Mahan Singh Sukerchakia and Jassa Singh Ahluwalia to defeat Jassa Singh Ramgarhia and exiled him to the desert regions of Hansi and Hissar.
 In 1781, he led an expedition into Jammu with Haqiqat Singh and received a tribute from Brij Raj Dev, the ruler of Jammu.